Kevin Mahaney

 Kevin P. Mahaney (born March 31, 1962, in Bangor, Maine) is an American commercial real estate developer as well as a former competitive sailor who won a silver medal at the 1992 Olympic Games in Barcelona.
+He resides in Maine.

 Education

 Mahaney graduated from Middlebury College in 1984.
 He received an MBA from the University of Chicago Graduate School of Business in 1987.
 In 2007, the Middlebury College Center for the Arts (CFA) was renamed the Mahaney Center for the Arts.

 Career

 At the 1992 Summer Olympics, Mahaney finished in 2nd place in the soling class along with his partners Jim Brady and Doug Kern.
-Mahaney is the President and CEO of the Olympia Companies, a real estate development firm based out of Portland, Maine.
+Mahaney is the president and CEO of the Olympia Companies, a real estate development firm based out of Portland, Maine.
 He is also the CEO of I-Comm Connect, LLC, a software company.